Oskrrt/mandatory_assignment_2/morning_greetings/README.md

 - Unit testing.
 - More in depth error handling with logging of error messages to file.
 - Regex validation on name, email and preferred_time, especially when adding contacts.
-- Some form of user interface popup for contact management
+- Some form of user interface popup for contact management.
--
+- The add_contact() and remove_contact() currently only manipulates the "self.contacts[]" list.
+  I wanted to make these methods also add/remove from the .txt file.
+- Auto format the contact when adding to avoid user error.
+- Actual automation based on the preferred_time attribute of each contact instead of just simulating it.